Amtrak: Environmental impact

+Sustainability efforts

+In 2020, Amtrak announced a goal to reduce its greenhouse gas emissions 40 percent below 2010 levels by 2030.
+Amtrak has also set a target of achieving net-zero emissions by 2045.
+To achieve this target, Amtrak plans to source 100 percent of its electricity from renewable energy by the year 2035.
+As of 2023, Amtrak obtains 61% of its electricity from carbon-free sources and is making gains towards its sustainability goals.

+To further advance its emissions targets, Amtrak has implemented a range of sustainability measures.
+These measures include reducing excessive diesel locomotive idling, acquiring more fuel-efficient electric and diesel locomotives, procuring cleaner energy for electric operations, and opting for more environmentally friendly lighting in passenger railcars and stations.
+Amtrak also requires all new management hires to complete sustainability and emissions training courses.

 Environmental effects on Amtrak

 Amtrak railways and surrounding infrastructure are susceptible to degradation by natural causes over time.
 Railways experience water damage from climate-change backed increases in rainfall in wet areas, and rail buckling caused by hotter and dryer seasons in naturally dry areas.

 In September 2021, the remnants of Hurricane Ida flooded the Amtrak Northeast Corridor running from Boston to Washington, D.C., and caused it to shut down for an entire day.
 In February 2023, heavy snowfall and debris on tracks caused major disruptions from delays to cancellations.